 Thank you to Lenka Cathersides for the following research.

-On the 27th of October 1890 George William Arnold was admitted into the St Martin’s Church of England School for Boys in Dorking.
+On the 27th of October 1890 George was admitted into the St Martin’s Church of England School for Boys in Dorking.
 At the time of his admission the family still lived in Leslie Road.
 He left the school on the 25th of June 1897.

 At the time of the 1891 Census, the family lived in Mole Side, Dorking.
 William was working as an agricultural labourer and Ann was at home looking after their children: James John, Edward, George William, Harry, Bridget Annie and Lawrence John.
-In 1895 the family were still lived at Mole Side.
+In 1895 the family still lived at Mole Side.

 At the time of the 1901 Census, the family lived in School Lane, Brockham.
 William was working as a general labourer and Ann was at home.
 The household further comprised of their children: fly driver James, general labourers Edward, George and Harry, Bridget Annie, Lawrence John and Percy.